czimm79/MicroTracker.jl/docs/src/index.md

 Welcome to the documentation for [MicroTracker](https://github.com/czimm79/MicroTracker.jl) - a Julia package for analyzing microscopy videos of microbots.

-## What can it do?

-At its core, this package links together [segmented](https://en.wikipedia.org/wiki/Image_segmentation) microscopy video of microbots.

- This yields individual trajectories with time, position, and shape.
-Critical measurements like velocity, rotation rate, and traction can be obtained for an arbitrary amount of microbots across many experimental conditions.

-## Why this package?

-The alternatives for colloid particle tracking, like [TrackPy](https://soft-matter.github.io/trackpy/v0.5.0/) and [TrackMate](https://www.sciencedirect.com/science/article/pii/S1046202316303346), do not normally measure the shape or size of particles.
-For microbots that roll, swim, or walk, these measurements are essential.

-Additionally, with the explosion of the field of microrobotics and nano 3D printing, new designs are frequently reported.
-Every study of these new microbots involves the same measurements: velocity and swimming efficiency.
+## Get Started
+Follow an abridged version of the manual with included sample data and videos on the [Quick Start](@ref) page.
+This page also outlines the layout of the documentation.

 ## Why Julia?
 In short, Julia is easy to read and write, yet retains the speed of statically compiled languages like C and Fortran.
 It also provides [Pluto.jl](https://github.com/fonsp/Pluto.jl), a reactive notebook environment that solves all the frustration I've had with Jupyter notebooks and Mathematica.
 For a more eloquent explanation, see the Julia [introduction](https://docs.julialang.org/en/v1/).

 If you don't know Julia, don't worry.
 It is similar and as easy as Python (I'd argue easier).
-The best learning source is the [Computational Thinking](https://computationalthinking.mit.edu/) course from MIT.
+The best learning source is the [Computational Thinking](https://computationalthinking.mit.edu/) course from MIT or the included tutorial notebooks in [Pluto.jl](https://github.com/fonsp/Pluto.jl).

-Lastly, the Pluto notebook included with this package allow you to tinker with an established workflow, minimizing the need to reinvent the wheel.

-## Get Started
-Follow an abridged version of the Manual with included sample data and videos on the [Quick Start](@ref) page.